 The Monroe Carell Jr. Children’s Hospital at Vanderbilt is the most comprehensive children’s hospital in the state and is dedicated to meeting the unique health care needs of children, from newborns to young adults, by providing primary and subspecialty services.
 Children’s Hospital serves as a regional referral center and has been recognized by U.S. News & World Report as one of the nation’s premier children’s hospitals.

 Nashville, Tenn., also known as Music City, U.S.A., is a culturally diverse and friendly environment located in the Southeast.
-Recently named by Business Insider as one of the 50 Best Places to Live in America and one of The Best Cities for Jobs 2018 by Forbes, Nashville is the perfect place to call home.
+Recently named by Business Insider as one of the 50 Best Places to Live in America and one of The Top US Cities for Job Seekers in 2020 by MoneyGeek, Nashville is the perfect place to call home.
 With our many parks, attractions, events, and music venues, there is something for everyone to enjoy.
 Heath care, higher education, finance and automobile production are a few of our major industries, which contribute to our steady job growth.
 Spanning throughout eight counties, we have many distinct neighborhoods, each offering different entertainment, restaurant, and community options.